Pay only for what you use. There is no minimum fee. Estimate your monthly bill using the Simple Monthly Calculator.

 As part of AWS’s Free Tier, AWS customers can get started with Amazon DynamoDB for free.
-DynamoDB customers get 100 MB of free storage, as well as up to 5 writes/second and 10 reads/second of ongoing throughput capacity (up to 12 million writes and 24 million reads for free every month).
+DynamoDB customers get 25 GB of free storage, as well as up to 25 write capacity units and 25 read capacity units of ongoing throughput capacity (enough throughput to handle up to 200 million requests per month) for free.

 When you create or update your Amazon DynamoDB table, you specify how much capacity you wish to reserve for reads and writes.
 Amazon DynamoDB will reserve the necessary machine resources to meet your throughput needs with consistent, low-latency performance.